ministryofjustice/security-guidance/docs/index.md

 |All users.
 Does not include lots of technical detail.|[PDF](moj-guidance.pdf)|[EPUB](moj-guidance.epub)|
 |Technical users.
 Includes lots of technical detail.|[PDF](moj-guidance-tech.pdf)|[EPUB](moj-guidance-tech.epub)|

-The offline versions of this guidance are time-limited, and are not valid after 23 October 2020.
+The offline versions of this guidance are time-limited, and are not valid after 14 November 2020.

 ### Getting in touch